ak1ra-lab/lunar-birthday-ical/README.md

 `lunar-birthday-ical` reads a YAML configuration file and generates an iCalendar `.ics` file.
 Optionally, it can upload the calendar to pastebin for easy subscription.
 For an full example configuration file, refer to [config/example-lunar-birthday.yaml](https://github.com/ak1ra-lab/lunar-birthday-ical/blob/master/config/example-lunar-birthday.yaml), not all fields are required in the `config/example-lunar-birthday.yaml`.
 The comments should be sufficient to explain the meaning of each option.

-The minimal configuration file can only contain the `persons: []` field, with other fields left as default, for example:
+The minimal configuration file can only contain the `[]persons` field, with other fields left as default, for example:

 ```yaml
 persons: